 Frequently Asked Questions

-Anytime!
-Since it’s caffeine-free, enjoy it morning, afternoon, or evening.
-For consistency, pick a time that works for your routine.
+Anytime works.
+Since it’s naturally caffeine-free, it can be enjoyed in the morning, afternoon, or evening.
+Choose a time that feels best for you.

-Can you make hibiscus tea from fresh petals?
+Can I make hibiscus tea from fresh petals?

-Yes!
-Use twice as many fresh petals and steep for less time.
-Make sure they’re food-grade hibiscus, not ornamental flowers.
+Yes.
+Use about twice the amount of fresh petals and steep for a slightly shorter time.
+Make sure the petals are food-grade hibiscus, not ornamental flowers.

-Start with 1 tablespoon dried petals per cup of water.
-Adjust based on taste – use less for milder flavor, more for stronger brew.
+A good starting point is 1 tablespoon dried petals per cup of water.
+Adjust to taste—use less for a lighter brew or more for a bolder flavor.

-You can, but the second brew will be much weaker and less flavorful.
-Fresh petals give better results every time.
+They can, but the second brew will be much lighter in color and flavor.
+For best results, use fresh petals each time.

 Hibiscus Tea Recipe